 This course introduces fundamental issues in philosophy considering the views of classical and contemporary philosophers.
 Emphasis is placed on knowledge and belief, appearance and reality, determinism and free will, faith and reason, and justice and inequality.
-Upon completion, students should be able to identify, analyze, and critique the philosophical components of an issue.
+Upon completion, students should be able to identify, analyze, and critically evaluate the philosophical components of an issue.
 This course has been approved for transfer under the CAA and the ICAA as a general education course in Humanities/Fine Arts.
+This is a Universal General Education Transfer Component (UGETC) course.